boston personal injury lawyer

 New Bedford is one of the nation’s leading fishing ports, and trucks accessing the port facilities must navigate the city’s surface road network — Ashley Boulevard, Coggeshall Street, and the downtown grid – to reach the waterfront.
 Ashley Boulevard and Coggeshall Street is the most documented dangerous intersection in New Bedford per MassDOT data, with 91 crashes recorded from 2017 to 2019, cited from WBSM.com citing MassDOT.
 Commercial vehicles accessing port facilities interact with pedestrians, cyclists, and passenger vehicles at intersections the city itself has identified as requiring safety improvements.

 Truck accident cases from New Bedford are filed based on the amount in dispute.
-Smaller civil claims fall under the New Bedford District Court in New Bedford, confirmed from mass.gov, which serves Acushnet, Dartmouth, Fairhaven, Freetown, New Bedford, and Westport.
-Larger personal injury claims are filed at the Bristol County Superior Court in New Bedford, confirmed from mass.gov, which handles civil matters for all Bristol County communities.
+Smaller civil claims fall under the New Bedford District Court in New Bedford, which serves Acushnet, Dartmouth, Fairhaven, Freetown, New Bedford, and Westport.
+Larger personal injury claims are filed at the Bristol County Superior Court in New Bedford, which handles civil matters for all Bristol County communities.

 A commercial truck was involved.
 Federal law applies, and the evidence window is short.